-A description of all of the following:
+(C) A description of all of the following:

-How, in each year of the plan, the school district will support pupils in academic and career planning, including meeting the requirements under subs.
+1. How, in each year of the plan, the school district will support pupils in academic and career planning, including meeting the requirements under subs.
 (2) and (3).

 Hartford Jt.
 1 provides required ACP lessons and programming for students by grade level and school.
-At the elementary level, students engage in career and financial literacy lessons, and Social Emotional Learning.
-These lessons and experiences help students understand careers available within our region, careers that are a good fit based upon interests, the importance of community, why people work, understand and practice career readiness skills, and gain awareness of economic concepts such as earnings, savings, and expenses.
+At the elementary level, students engage in Career lessons, Financial Literacy, and Social Emotional lessons.
+Middle school students receive ACP opportunities through Xello and Financial Literacy.